parryc/thevoid/templates/bookarts/shop.md

 ## marbling

-- support for full sized sheets up to 20 x 26, fabric, and leather
+- support for full sized sheets up to 20 x 26
-    - (and honestly just about anything else)
-- currently not accepting work for water-color-only techniques
+    - open to working with non-paper materials, too!
 - available for edition work
 - marbling firsts (i.e. the cream i skim off the top of my personal work) are for sale – please reach out if interested